 Adeline gave us four magical, wonderful years of turkey cuddles, smiles, open hearts, healing children, and loving all of us in her wonderful energy.
 Because she was genetically engineered to get very big, very fast, so she could go to slaughter at twelve weeks old, she became abnormally huge once she was full grown.
 While wild turkeys live up to twenty years, Adelines life span was shortened because she was way too large for her heart to work that hard.
 Adeline had a heart attack which ended her life at the age of four.
 She will never be forgotten, and her love, affection, intelligence will live on in our hearts forever!

-When you sponsor an animal for yourself or as a gift, you will receive in the mail a Certificate of Sponsorship, your animal friend's bio, and a beautiful 5x7 photo!
+When you sponsor an animal for yourself or as a gift, you will receive a Certificate of Sponsorship, which includes your animal friend's bio, and a beautiful photo!

 You will also receive monthly updates by email letting you know how your animal friend is doing as well as an updated photo.